Low-profit limited liability company: Funding

-Pros and Cons
+Pros and cons

 Since the creation of L3Cs, there have been both proponents and opponents to this legal form of business entity.
 Below outlines several key arguments for both sides.

 Examples of L3Cs

 The types of businesses that can become L3Cs is broad and usually acceptable as long as it meets state statute requirements.
 Existing L3C businesses are in fields including but not limited to: alternative energy, food bank processing, media consulting, art funding, job creation programs, economic development, real estate, environmental remediation, and medical research.
-One example is SEEDR L3C.
-Created in 2008 in Atlanta, SEEDR L3C develops hardware, software, service, and policy solutions that help improve access to healthcare in Africa.
+One example is SEEDR L3C, founded in 2008 in Atlanta to develop hardware, software, service, and policy solutions that help improve access to healthcare in Africa.
 In 2009, the Gates Foundation gave SEEDR L3C a $529,566 investment to fund the development of insulated containers for vaccine transport in developing countries.
 Today, SEEDR L3C's clients and funders include the US Centers for Disease Control & Prevention (CDC), Medecins Sans Frontieres (MSF), and UNICEF.